 This year will also introduce you to the important subject of product safety and the relevant legislation governing the formulation and sale of safe, legally compliant cosmetics.
 Additionally, you will discuss packaging and its role in protecting cosmetic products and enhancing sales.

 - Product Packaging and Stability

-Leading to the Diploma in Professional Studies, this placement is undertaken after successful completion of stage 2 of the course.
-You will undertake a period of professional placement of at least 30 weeks duration.
+The Diploma is undertaken after successful completion of stage 2 of the course.
 Placements may be in the United Kingdom or abroad and may be in a range of relevant roles within the industry depending on your area of interest.
-LCF Careers offer a comprehensive programme, including workshops and tutorials, which prepares students for the application process and interviews.
-Both LCF Careers and the academic team support students throughout the placement year.
+Graduate Futures offer a comprehensive programme, including workshops and tutorials, which prepares students for the application process and interviews.
+Both Graduate Futures and the academic team support students throughout the placement year.

-Year 3 of the course focusses more on the business aspects of the industry with units aimed at providing you with an understanding of how all the different aspects of product development and production come together in the finished project.
-Issues relating to the stability, packaging, efficacy testing and marketing of products will be considered.
-Block 6 will culminate in a product launch project which will allow you to follow the stages required to take a new product from idea to sale.
+Year 3 of the course is more dedicated to the business aspects of the industry, providing you with an understanding of how all aspects of product development and production come together in the finished project – the manufacturing, packaging, efficacy testing and marketing of products will be considered.
+You will also continue to develop your formulation skills.
+Block 2 will culminate in a product launch project, which will allow you to follow the stages required to take a new product from idea to sale.

 - Applied Product Formulation

 - Product Launch Project

 The final year of your course brings together all the topics that you have covered during your time at the College.
 The Advanced Cosmetic Science unit gives an overview of current trends in cosmetic science and the industry.
 The main focus of your studies, however, will be your MSc project.
 Choosing from a list of available topics, with the option to suggest your own, you will begin by creating a Project Proposal which will form the basis of your project report (laboratory-based projects) or dissertation (theoretical, literature-based projects).
 All topics are expected to address issues of practical or theoretical importance for the cosmetics industry.